Constructor-io/constructorio-catalog-ingestor/README.md

 This package is meant to help in the process of ingesting your catalog data into Constructor.io.
 Internally, it relies on our [public API](https://docs.constructor.io/).

-Given a set data structure, it's responsible for parsing that into a CSV file and handling the whole ingestion process.

 ## Installation

 First, install the package: